-Stoffan is Associate Professor of Clarinet at Oakland University.
-He is also Principal Clarinetist of the Oakland Symphony Orchestra.
-He holds a Bachelor of Music degree in Clarinet Performance and Bachelor of Arts degree in Political Science from the University of Michigan, a Master of Music in Clarinet Performance from Indiana University, and a DMA in Clarinet Performance from the University of Wisconsin.
+Stoffan holds a Bachelor of Music degree in Clarinet Performance and Bachelor of Arts degree in Political Science from the University of Michigan, a Master of Music degree in Clarinet Performance from Indiana University, and a Doctor of Musical Arts degree in Clarinet Performance from the University of Wisconsin-Madison.